MihaiHMO/VSDhdp/README.md

 ### Hierarchical vs Flat Synthesis

+  A hierarchical design contains `sub-modules` identified in the picture as `Ux` components

   ![](Imgs/l2-1.png)

   Sometime the RTL generated from netlist can have different gates than the original verilog code but overall has the same function.